moreonion/impact-stack-docs/docs/source/webhooks.rst

 Event types
 -----------

-At the moment there is only one type of webhook and it gets all the events triggered in our CRM system.
+At the moment, there is only one type of webhook, and it gets all the events triggered in our CRM system.
 You can filter the events by looking at their ``type`` property.
 Each type has its own semantics.

 Refer to the documentation about :doc:`events/index` for more information about the events and their data.